 The other end of the cylinder cap is called as cylinder head.
 This cylinder head is also called an end cap or blind end.
 It is attached to the barrel using threading, bolting, or using tie rod.

-The function of the piston in a hydraulic cylinder is to create different pressure zone within the barrel.
-Its materials are cast or ductile iron and machine in such a way that groves on the piston fit the metallic seal or bearing element.
+The function of the piston in a hydraulic cylinder is to create different pressure zones within the barrel.
+Its materials are cast or ductile iron and machined in such a way that groves on the piston fit the metallic seal or bearing element.

-These seals can be double acting or single-acting.
-The extension and retraction of the hydraulic cylinder depending on the pressure applied on either side of the piston.
+These seals can be double-acting or single-acting.
+The extension and retraction of the hydraulic cylinder depend on the pressure applied on either side of the piston.

 The seal gland is made up of five different seals.
 These seals are the primary seal, the secondary seal, the bearing elements, the wiper, and the static seal.

-Its function is to prevent the leakage of the pressured oil in between the rod and the cylinder head.
-The hydraulic cylinder with a seal gland can easily change or replace all seals as per the requirement to prevent the leakage problem.
+Its function is to prevent the leakage of the pressured oil between the rod and the cylinder head.
+The hydraulic cylinder with a seal gland can easily change or replace all seals as per the requirement to prevent leakage problems.

-The seals are one of the important parts of the hydraulic cylinder.
-To make a seal of the seal gland, we have to consider many factors such as operating pressure, temperature, piston speed, and application of hydraulic cylinder.
+The seals are one of the essential parts of the hydraulic cylinder.
+To make a seal of the seal gland, we need to consider many factors such as operating pressure, temperature, piston speed, and application.

-The seal in a hydraulic cylinder that works under low temperature is an elastomer seal.
+The seal in a hydraulic cylinder that works under low temperatures is an elastomer seal.
 These elastomer seals are made from nitrile rubber.

 The metallic seal is made of bronze and is used in the hydraulic cylinder.